 In his first set theory paper (1874), Cantor establishes the uncountability of $\R$.
 We study the latter in Kohlenbach's \emph{higher-order} Reverse Mathematics, motivated by the observation that one cannot study concepts like `arbitrary mappings from $\R$ to $\N$' in second-order Reverse Mathematics.
 Now, it was recently shown that the statement

 is \emph{hard to prove} in terms of conventional comprehension.
-In this paper, we show that $\NIN$ is equivalent to $\NIN$ restricted to mainstream function classes, like: bounded variation, semi-continuity, the Sobolev space $W^{1, 1}$, and Borel.
+In this paper, we show that $\NIN$ is \emph{robust} by establishing equivalences between $\NIN$ and $\NIN$ restricted to mainstream function classes, like: bounded variation, semi-continuity, and Borel.
 Thus, the aforementioned hardness of $\NIN$ is \textbf{not} due to the quantification over \emph{arbitrary} $\R\di \N$-functions in $\NIN$.
 Finally, we also study $\NBI$, the restriction of $\NIN$ to \emph{bijections}, and the connection to Cousin's lemma and Jordan's decomposition theorem.